RLewis11769/AirBnB_clone/README.md

 In non-interactive mode, the user can have a one-time interaction with the program.

-To use the program in non-interactive mode, "echo" a command in quotes and "pipe" it into the program as seen below.
+To use the program in non-interactive mode, echo a command in quotes and "pipe" it into the program as seen below.

 ```
 $ echo "[desired command]" | ./console